Sri Lanka: Part One – History and Background

 The inflation rate in Sri Lanka rocketed over the first few months of this year to beyond 50%.
 The government, increasingly unable to pay for fuel imports and other essentials, faced massive protests and a general strike.
 The government responded with a militarised approach, imposing curfews and by April, introducing emergency powers.

 This is the history and background leading up to the uprising in Sri Lanka.
-Next week, Real Media will bring you our analysis, update and interviews on the situation facing protesters.
+Real Media will bring you our analysis, update and interviews on the situation facing protesters in a later piece.